Edgadafi/golworldcup2026mx/README.md

-This is a Next.js project for FlashSend CDMX.
+This is a Next.js project for Pa$e A Gol CDMX.

 ## Getting Started